Public accuracy report

 Accuracy by predicted outcome

-When our model's strongest pre-match pick was a home win, draw, or away win — how often did that outcome occur?
-Draws are inherently harder to nail (lower base rates in most leagues); home and away picks in strong-projection fixtures tend to track closer to the 70%+ calibration bands above.
+When our model's strongest pre-match pick was a home win, draw, or away win - how often did that outcome occur?
+Draws are inherently harder to project (lower base rates in most leagues); home and away picks in strong-projection fixtures tend to track closer to the 70%+ calibration bands above.

-What goes into every projection
+What goes into every simulation

 • Expected goals (xG) and shot quality from rolling match windows